PL97/TTL/index.md

 It is generally believed that the pretraining step helps the DCNN to learn general features of the natural images, which can be reused to the target task.
 As a result, TL can not only speed up the training, but also improve the performace.

-However, the above mentioned practice of TL is puzzling, in the sense that **MIC typically relies only on low- and/or mid-level features** that are learned in the bottom layers of DCNNs.
+However, the above mentioned TL practive is puzzling, in the sense that **MIC typically relies on ONLY low- and/or mid-level features** that are learned in the bottom layers of DCNNs.
 For example, in a chest x-ray image shown below, doctors relies on low-/mid-level visual features (such as blobs, oppacities) to diagnose pathologies, while high-level features (e.g., to tell that this is a human chest) is irrelevant to our diagnostic task.

 [chest_xray.pdf](https://github.com/HengyueL/MedTL/files/6619498/chest_xray.pdf)

-Follow this intuition, it is naturally questionable if the current practive of TL in MIC is the best possible, since we may not need to reuse the high-level pretrained features in the target MIC task.
-In our **Conference Name** paper, **Insert Paper name and Link Here**, we perform careful experimental comparisons on shallow and deep networks, with differnet TL strategies, to answer this question.
+Follow this intuition, it is naturally questionable if the current TL practice is the best possible in MIC domain, since we may not need to reuse the high-level pretrained features.
+In our **Conference Name** paper, **Insert Paper name and Link Here**, we perform careful experimental comparisons on shallow and deep networks, with different TL strategies, to answer this question.
 Indeed, we find that:

     1. Deep models are **not** always favorable, but TL most often benefits the model performance, no matter the network is shallow or deep.
 This conclusion challenges part of the conclusion made in a prior work: [Transfusion:Understanding Transfer Learning for Medical Imaging](https://ai.googleblog.com/2019/12/understanding-transfer-learning-for.html).